gabrielecanepa/webpack-init/README.md

 ![](https://github.com/gabrielecanepa/assets/raw/master/webpack-init/screen2.gif?sanitize=true)

-> **NOTE**: The process in the picture has been speeded up for illustrative purposes
+> **NOTE**: The process in the picture has been accelerated for illustrative purposes

 Make sure you have `./node_modules/.bin` in your `$PATH`.
 This way you can run your server with: